No Off-Season: Managing Allergies Year-Round in Florida

 - Ragweed starts appearing in some areas

-This is when many Floridians experience their worst symptoms.
+This is when many Floridians experience their worst symptoms, and when pre-treating with medication a couple of weeks ahead pays off the most.

 June – September: Grass Pollen and Mold